No-till Vegetable Gardening: The Easy Way to Organic Gardening

 Why Digging/Turning Soil is Bad

 You also disturb the microbial systems in the soil.
-These help break down plant materiel and fertilize the soil.
+These help break down plant material and fertilize the soil.
 They are best left alone to flourish.

 So, no till gardening is simple….just add compost and/or mulch on top of the soil, water and then plant seeds.
 A 2-3 inch layer of compost or mulch works fantastic.
 Keep the soil moist so worms and other beneficial insects are attracted.